Hospice Care - Arranging for Hospice Care

 information near your telephone.

 die.
-Choose one person who will be responsible for notifying family and friends
+Choose one person to be responsible for notifying family and friends

 about support group meetings, bereavement counseling opportunities, and other